 Will is a 2012 graduate of Vanderbilt University where he received his degree in Secondary Education and U.S. History.
 He also has a masters degree from Touro College in Elementary Education and Special Education.
 After Vanderbilt Will taught middle school social studies in Texas for two years as well as debate.
 He moved to New York where he currently works as a middle school history, english, and debate teacher.
 Willbelieves in teaching critical thinking skills through inquiry based learning.
 Rather than giving the students the answers, he guides them to their own answers through questioning.
 He also teaches argumentation skills that can be applied to any subject area.
 Will has tutored privately for many years in both school subject areas and test preparation.

 Zach has a passion for teaching mathematics and physics.
 He graduated from the University of North Carolina at Chapel Hill and is currently at CUNY-CCNY pursuing an M.S. in mathematics.
 Zach loves getting people excited in his favorite subjects, mathematics and theoretical physics!
 Having tutored friends and students for years in undergrad and since graduation, he brings a wealth of experience teaching all ages in math, physics, and computer science.
-With coursework in Advanced Calculus I-II, Linear Algebra, Differential Equations, Calculus I-III, and Statistics, he is in a unique position to have mastered mathematics through the undergraduate-level.
-Outside of class, he has conducted extensive astrophysics research in UNC’s physics department and is currently in the process of submitting an applied mathematics paper to a journal on population behavior modeled using partial differential equations.
+Besides tutoring and teaching at a STEM summer camp, he has also homeschooled students in these subjects.
+With coursework in Abstract Algebra I & II, Topology I & II, Real Analysis I & II, Advanced Calculus I & II, Linear Algebra, Differential Equations, Calculus I-III, and Statistics, he is in a unique position to spark a student’s interest in these subjects.
+Outside of class, he is a part of the math club and has conducted research in topology, geometric group theory, representation theory, partial differential equations, and astrophysics.